 - It is prominently used in soap, glass and paper industries.

-- It also helps in the removal of permanent hardness of water.
+- It also helps in the removal of permanent hardness of the water.

 - It acts as a raw material in the manufacturing of various sodium compounds, for example, borax.